CodingItWrong/reactnativetesting.io/docs/e2e/setup.md

 # Setting Up Detox

-These instructions will cover setting up Detox with React Native CLI.
-[Detox does not officially support Expo](https://github.com/wix/Detox/blob/master/docs/Guide.Expo.md).
+These instructions will cover setting up Detox for iOS with React Native CLI and Expo.

+Although [Detox does not officially support Expo](https://github.com/wix/Detox/blob/master/docs/Guide.Expo.md), it currently seems to work if you build a non-development client (e.g. the JS bundle is built-in).
+If this no longer works for you, or if you've found a better way to set up Expo for Detox, please [let me know!](https://github.com/CodingItWrong/reactnativetesting.io/blob/main/README.md#contributing)

 ## Installing Detox